mkrl/ttty/README.md

     commands: {
         echo: {
             name: "echo", //Command name
-            description: "A test command with one echo arg", //Help text to be displayed when `help` command is called
+            description: "a test command with one echo arg", //Help text to be displayed when `help` command is called
             parameters: ["a string to be echoed in console"], //An optional array of successive parameter descriptions, used when the command that needs args is being called without any args
             func: function(params){println(params[0])} //Function to be called when the command is executed.
 Accepts an array of parameters, ordered in the same way as in the previous property
         },
         test: {
             name: "test",
-            description: "A test command with no args",
+            description: "a test command with no args",
             func: function(){println("testing things")}
+        },
+        multiply: {
+            name: "multiply",
+            description: "Multiply two numbers",
+            parameters: ["number one", "number two"],
+            func: function(params){println(params[0]*params[1])}
         }
     }
 };